Coming up with a steady stream of ideas is par for the course for content and demand gen marketers.

 Gather metrics from your mailing list service provider to see what content garnered the most opens and clicks.

-Researching the elements for the campaign itself – copy/content, design, format – is much easier because your choices are more limited.
-If, for example, you are going with a Halloween theme, like I did in one of my 2016 posts, your design choices are narrower – which makes it so much easier for you to make quick, smart decisions.
+- Researching the elements for the campaign itself – copy/content, design, format – is much easier because your choices are more limited.
+If, for example, you are going with a Halloween theme, your design choices are narrower – which makes it so much easier for you to make quick, smart decisions.

-Consider the holidays, celebrations, and national events are coming up.
+Consider current events, holidays, and trade events that are coming up.
 It might make sense to create a content campaign around one of those occasions.

-If you really want to get creative, add this holidays and observances calendar to your Google Calendar.
+If you really want to get creative, you could even add a holidays and observances calendar to your Google Calendar.
 You’ll get a laugh out of it, if anything!
 Did you know that Dec 28 is National Chocolate Day?

 Mining research reports for data to lend credibility to your content is always a great idea.
 But you can also start with the research report to get inspiration for upcoming content campaigns.